 She left after a couple of days, but you can imagine my anxiety every time I needed to use the bathroom.

 I had an amazing time during this hike to the Lost city in Colombia.
-It was not a difficult hike at all and at every campsite we had rivers or lake where to relax and swim.
+It was not a difficult hike at all and at every campsite, we had rivers or lakes where to relax and swim.
 It was so beautiful I would do it over again.

 There was one episode though, that freaked the hell out of me.

-We were sleeping in bunk beds in an open space, which was also open to anything else, from the outdoor, like it was completely opened, except for the roof.
-One night I heard and excruciating sound, like somebody shouting, that woke me up.
+We were sleeping in bunk beds in an open space, which was also open to anything else, from the outdoors, like it was completely open, except for the roof.
+One night I heard an excruciating sound, like somebody shouting, that woke me up.